spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/azure-disk-encryption.md

     1. Log in to the [Azure Portal](https://portal.azure.com/).

-    2. In the search bar, look for **Disk Encryption Sets**.
+    2. Click on the search bar, and enter **Disk Encryption Sets**.
 Click on the service when found.

     3. Find your Disk Encryption Set from the list and click on it to view details.